cjdrake/boolexpr/doc/source/advanced.rst

 As you can see,
 the NOT operator at the top of the expression is pushed all the way down to the literals at the leaves.

-The value of this transformation is that it eliminates all negative operators from the expression graph.

 Convert N-ary Ops to Binary Ops
 -------------------------------